Updated on 06/13/2023

 Facebook lost a lot of consumer confidence after the data scandal.
 Usage didn’t necessarily decrease, but the types of information changed drastically as people scurried to regain what little privacy remained.

-In fact, much of the social media platform’s post-scandal marketing efforts centered on regaining consumer trust with the promise not to share data.
+In fact, much of the social media platform’s post-scandal marketing efforts centered on regaining consumer trust with the promise not to share user data.
 Instead of following Facebook’s reactive crisis management approach, companies should take more proactive steps to maintain users’ trust.

 How Do Mobile App Privacy Policies Build Trust?